mcraiha/CommonSecrets/SPECIFICATIONS.md

 #### Title

-Base64 encoded UTF-8 string, used to identify entries (doesn't need to unique)
+Base64 encoded UTF-8 string, used to identify entries (doesn't need to be unique)

 #### Address / URL